zinetti/zinetti/README.md

 - Improving my skills in both frontend and backend development.
 - Building exciting and impactful projects.
-- Continuing to learn and grow in the tech industry.
+- Continuously learning and growing in the tech industry.

 Feel free to connect with me or explore my repositories.
 Let's collaborate and make great things happen!